opsview/plugnpy/README.md

 ## Using the Exceptions

 plugnpy comes with its own Exception objects.
-These mirror the Exceptions we've used in recent Opspacks.
 They have no special implementation beyond their names and can be found in plugnpy.Exceptions.
 To be consistent, here is the appropriate times to raise each Exception.

 | Exception              | Usage                                                                                                                                                                |
 |------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------|